 |Discount Brokers: Many discount brokers offer a money market account that acts as the default account for fund deposited into your brokerage account.
 It usually pays some interest (not as high as an online savings account), but a brokerage account also gives you access to other investment opportunities, e.g., income investing in dividend paying stocks.|

-If you know a bank that offers a higher rate than the ones above, please leave a comment below.
+If you know a bank that offers a higher rate than the ones above, we’d love your insight in the comments.

 When selecting a savings account, determine the features that are most important to you.
-For example, you may order the features as follow: high interest rates, good customer service, low fees structure, and good reputation.
+For example, you may order the features as follows: high interest rates, good customer service, low fees, and good reputation.

-An online savings account is becoming more popular each day.
-Typically, you have to do most of your transactions online or using the ATM.
-In exchange, you get to enjoy a higher interest rate than normal and pay lower fees.
+Online savings accounts are more popular each day.
+Typically, you have to complete most of your transactions online or using the ATM, since there may not be brick and mortar locations in the “real” world.
+In exchange, you enjoy a higher interest rate than normal and pay lower fees.

 When selecting a bank, make sure that it is FDIC insured.
-The Federal government offer this insurance to participating banks and it protects your money (up to $250,000 per depositor at each banking institution) against loss in the event that the bank goes out of business.
+The federal government offers this insurance to participating banks and it protects your money (up to $250,000 per depositor at each banking institution) against loss in the event that the bank goes out of business.

-FDIC insurance covers all deposit accounts, including savings account, money market account, certificate of deposit (CD), and checking account.
+FDIC insurance covers all deposit accounts, including savings accounts, money market accounts, certificates of deposit (CDs), and checking accounts.

 Please review information associated with each offer before you sign up.
 Rates and conditions change constantly and I have reported what I believe to be the most accurate information at the time the article was updated.